 - Skin irritation or sores

 The purpose of an anti-yeast diet is to starve the overabundance of yeast growth.
 Yeast requires sugar to survive, and without it, yeast will die.
 Foods high in starch or sugar increase the blood glucose levels, aiding the survival of fungus.

-Mistakenly, people feed their dogs grain free diets assuming it will aid in reducing the yeast production.
+Mistakenly, people feed their dogs grain-free diets assuming it will aid in reducing yeast production.
 Unfortunately, many of the grain-free diets contain other ingredients with high starch or sugar content like potatoes.
 Starchy foods like potatoes are perfect for feeding the unwanted yeast that is infecting our beloved canines.